Ajmalniz/Ajmalniz/README.md

 # 👋 Hi, I'm Ajmal Khan!

 ## 🚀 About Me
-I am a passionate Generative AI and Agentic AI enthusiast with expertise in Java API development and Python programming.
+I am a passionate Generative AI and Agentic AI enthusiast with expertise in  API development and Python programming.
 My focus is on building intelligent AI agents and integrating cutting-edge AI solutions into real-world applications.

 ## 💪 Core Competencies
 - **Generative AI Development** 🤖